Sam-Ham-UCSD/cse15l-lab-reports/LabReport1.md

 ---
 ![cat without args](https://github.com/Sam-Ham-UCSD/cse15l-lab-reports/blob/main/cat%20command%20with%20no%20args1.png)

-The absolute path for this command prompt was `/home/samham/lecture1`.
+- The absolute path for this command prompt was `/home/samham/lecture1`.

+- hello

+- hello

 *With a directory*
 ---
 ![cat with directory](https://github.com/Sam-Ham-UCSD/cse15l-lab-reports/blob/main/cat%20command%20with%20directory%20command.png)

-The absolute path for this command prompt was `/home/samham`.
+- The absolute path for this command prompt was `/home/samham`.

+- hello

+- This works properly and has no errors occuring.

 *With a file*
 ---
 ![cat with file](https://github.com/Sam-Ham-UCSD/cse15l-lab-reports/blob/main/cat%20command%20with%20file%20as%20arg.png)

-The absolute path for this command prompt was `/home/samham/lecture1`.
+- The absolute path for this command prompt was `/home/samham/lecture1`.

+- hello

+- hello